Violent Crime Defense Attorney Options for Worcester & Springfield

 Abuse takes many forms, but the term itself generally refers to use of physical force or fear in order to gain power and control over another individual.
 If you are convicted of murder, manslaughter, or another violent crime, the effects on your life may be immediate and severe.
+Do you need a violent crime defense attorney?
 The Worcester criminal attorneys at Murphy & Rudolf, LLP are dedicated to providing aggressive representation and knowledgeable legal advice for clients facing violent crimes charges.

 Depending on the specifics of the offense, the penalties for a violent crime may include life in prison.
 Fighting a violent crime charge requires considerable preparation and hard work, and our Worcester criminal defense lawyers have 50 years of combined experience to deal with violent crimes cases.
 We can examine the evidence, review police procedure, interview witnesses, and file appropriate motions to seek a favorable outcome in your case.